canonical/vanilla-framework/docs/en/patterns/divider.md

 #### Vanilla patterns

-These patterns are an extention or addition of the patterns available on Vanilla framework.
+These patterns are an extension or addition of the patterns available on Vanilla framework.

 [Vanilla framework list patterns](https://docs.vanillaframework.io/en/patterns/lists)